Skip to content

 Afternoon

-Start your afternoon with lunch at Livin Italy, with an extensive menu of salads, pasta dishes and arguably the best pizza in Leeds.
+Start your afternoon with lunch at Livin Italy, with an extensive menu of salads, pasta dishes and some of the best pizza in Leeds.
 If the weather is fine, you can sit outside and enjoy the waterfront buzz of Granary Wharf.

 After lunch, venture out of the city centre to Kirkstall Abbey: one of the best preserved Cistercian monasteries in the country, founded over 800 years ago.
 It’s a lovely walk from Granary Wharf along the Leeds Liverpool Canal taking just over an hour, or you can get there on a bus in less than 20 minutes from the city centre.

-Explore the ruins, wander through the surrounding woodlands and visit the Abbey Museum to learn about the history of the Abbey and life as a Monk.
+Explore the ruins, wander through the surrounding woodlands and visit the Abbey House Museumto learn about the history of the Abbey and life as a Monk.
 Over the summer there’s a monthly market at the Abbey selling crafts and local produce, and regular events such as outdoor cinema screenings are also held here.

 Evening